sqlxpert/lights-off-aws/README.md

 3. Go to the
    [S3 Console](https://console.aws.amazon.com/s3/home).
-   Create a bucket for AWS Lambda function source code:
+   Create a bucket for AWS Lambda function source code.
+Name it:

-   * Bucket name: `my-bucket-us-east-1` , replacing my-bucket with the name of your choice, and us-east-1 with the region in which your EC2 instance is located.
+   * `my-bucket-us-east-1` , replacing my-bucket with the name of your choice, and us-east-1 with the region in which your EC2 instance is located.
 Be sure to create the bucket in that region.